[Holodeck:

 We have to find a way back to the Bridge.

-can rig a site-to-site transport.
+rig a site to site transport.
 Beam ourselves to the Bridge.

 CHAKOTAY: We'd have to get to a transporter room first.